regenrek/regenrek-blog-11ty/posts/2019-04-27-how-to-upgrade-10-tailwind.md

 ## 1. Quickstart TailwindCSS with the `@nuxtjs/tailwindcss` module

-The recommended approach is to install the official `@nuxtjs/tailwindcss` module.
+In my opinion the recommended approach is to install the official `@nuxtjs/tailwindcss` module.

 ### a) Start a new nuxt project